MrInformatic/FibonacciRestService/README.md

 ### Stick and Stone Testing

-There is also Python Script which is able to automate the process of generating a text file which contains sample request with curl and the response from the server.
+There is also Python Script which can automate the process of generating a text file that contains sample requests with curl and the response from the server.
 It could be run like this:

     python stick_and_stone_testing.py -o $OUTPUT_FILE -h $HOST